 Facial swelling in dogs usually occurs as a secondary to another problem.
 It can be an allergic reaction, dental issue, trauma, or a growing tumor.
-Most commonly, facial swelling in dogs occurs as a result of an allergic reaction.
+Most commonly, acute (sudden) facial swelling in dogs occurs as a result of an allergic reaction.
 Facial swelling that develops more slowly may be in the result of a facial growth or tumor.
 Although some facial swelling may not be serious, it almost always requires medical intervention to concretely determine the cause and proper treatment of it.

 Causes of Facial Swelling in Dogs

 There are many possible reasons why your dog has a swollen face.
 Because facial swelling is a sign of an underlying problem, these dogs will often show other signs of illness, such as lethargy and loss of appetite.

-Allergies are among the most common reasons for facial swelling in dogs.
 When a dog's face suddenly becomes swollen, it is usually caused by an allergic reaction.
-Allergic reactions may be brought on by bug bites, bee stings, vaccinations, medications, foods, toxin exposure, pollen, and other environmental allergens.
+Allergic reactions may be caused by bug bites, bee stings, vaccinations, medications, certain foods, toxin exposure, pollen, and other environmental allergens.

 Allergic reactions cause an inflammatory response in the body.
 This can lead to hives and swelling, especially on the face.
 You may especially notice swelling of the muzzle and eyelids.
 You may also see reddened skin and notice that your dog seems itchy and irritated.
 Some allergic reactions will get worse quickly, leading to serious problems breathing or even seizures.
 Mild reactions tend to improve with little intervention, but major reactions are considered emergency situations.

 Facial swelling may be related to a problem with the teeth or mouth.
 Tooth abscesses and other dental infections can go deep beneath the gums and cause a pocket to fill with pus.
 This usually causes a dog's face to become swollen, especially beneath the eye.
-Broken teeth, oral injuries, and periodontal disease may also make a dog's face swell up.
+Broken teeth, oral injuries, and periodontal disease may also make a dog's face swell.

 An injury to the face, head, or skin can lead to facial swelling.
 Common injuries like animal bites and other wounds can lead to infections that cause swelling.
 Snake bites often cause swelling of the face and neck, even if the bite is located elsewhere on the body.